-In November 2015, the FASB issued ASU No. 2015-17, Income Taxes (Topic 740): Balance Sheet Classification of Deferred Taxes.
-Under ASU 2015-17, a reporting entity is required to classify deferred tax assets and liabilities as noncurrent in a classified statement of financial position.
+In 2015, the FASB issued ASU No. 2015-17, Income Taxes (Topic 740): Balance Sheet Classification of Deferred Taxes.
+Under this ASU, a reporting entity is required to classify all deferred tax assets and liabilities as noncurrent in a classified balance sheet.
 Current guidance requiring the offsetting of deferred tax assets and liabilities of a tax-paying component of an entity and presentation as a single noncurrent amount is not affected.
-This ASU is effective for public business entities issuing financial statements for the annual periods beginning after December 15, 2016, and interim periods within those annual periods.
-Early adoption is permitted for financial statements as of the beginning of an interim or annual reporting period.
-Entities may apply the update prospectively to all deferred tax assets and liabilities and taxes, or retrospectively for all periods presented.
-The effects of this update on our financial position, results of operations and cash flows are not expected to be material.
+We early adopted this ASU prospectively and our 2016 consolidated balance sheet reflects the new guidance for classification of deferred taxes.
+Prior periods were not recasted.